thomasvilches/ROI_analysis/README.md

 Huge Changes in vac_time were made.
 A time-varing proportion of vaccines (brand) was implemented.

-## Implementing waning immunity for recovered people!
+## Waning immunity of recovered people was implemented and the system was recalibrated.

 **Still Organizing ROI**